 Yes.
 If you need an interpreter, please let us know.
 We will arrange for a qualified interpreter to assist, free of charge.

-If you require assistance because of a disability please contact us as soon as possible.
-We will try and make arrangements to help.
+If you need any necessary accommodations or assistance to enable you to participate effectively in the review process because of a disability, please contact us as soon as possible.
+We will try and make arrangements to help you.